davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 ## Static Analysis in the Cloud: Clayton.io

+Clayton.io does not advertise itself as a PMD-based service, but its code review rules strongly suggest this is the case.
+Clayton does offer a significant number of extra rules for Apex, Visualforce, metadata, and JavaScript that are not part of the open-source PMD project, and it provides a nice graphical rule set editor.
+(Dear Clayton: please contribute back to the open source project!)

-Clayton.io does not advertise itself as a PMD-based service, but its code results strongly suggest this is the case.
-Unfortunately, Clayton in my testing proved to be fairly unreliable, although it does offer a nice graphical rule set editor.
-Its open source offering is also limited to 25,000 lines of code and metadata reviewed per month, a limit that's fairly easy to hit.
-The service may become much more valuable as it matures.
+Unfortunately, Clayton in my testing proved to be fairly unreliable, with projects often getting "stuck" for days on end and unable to be reviewed.
+Its "personal" offering is also limited to 25,000 lines of code and metadata reviewed per month, a limit that's easy to hit even for small projects.
+(The service actually locked my account at 25,000 lines total and never reopened).

+Clayton may become much more valuable as it matures, but I don't recommend it now - at least not for open source projects.

 ## Static Analysis with Continuous Integration: CircleCI